Bitmap index: History

 The concept of bitmap index was first introduced by Professor Israel Spiegler and Rafi Maayan in their research "Storage and Retrieval Considerations of Binary Data Bases", published in 1985.
 The first commercial database product to implement a bitmap index was Computer Corporation of America's Model 204.
 Patrick O'Neil published a paper about this implementation in 1987.
 This implementation is a hybrid between the basic bitmap index (without compression) and the list of Row Identifiers (RID-list).
 Overall, the index is organized as a B+tree.
 When the column cardinality is low, each leaf node of the B-tree would contain long list of RIDs.
 In this case, it requires less space to represent the RID-lists as bitmaps.
 Since each bitmap represents one distinct value, this is the basic bitmap index.
 As the column cardinality increases, each bitmap becomes sparse and it may take more disk space to store the bitmaps than to store the same content as RID-lists.
 In this case, it switches to use the RID-lists, which makes it a B+tree index.

 In-memory bitmaps

 One of the strongest reasons for using bitmap indexes is that the intermediate results produced from them are also bitmaps and can be efficiently reused in further operations to answer more complex queries.
 Many programming languages support this as a bit array data structure.
-For example, Java has the BitSet class.
+For example, Java has the BitSet class and .NET have the BitArray class.

 Some database systems that do not offer persistent bitmap indexes use bitmaps internally to speed up query processing.
 For example, PostgreSQL versions 8.1 and later implement a "bitmap index scan" optimization to speed up arbitrarily complex logical operations between available indexes on a single table.

 For tables with many columns, the total number of distinct indexes to satisfy all possible queries (with equality filtering conditions on either of the fields) grows very fast, being defined by this formula: